WNCC's Boggs inks with Wyoming volleyball

 Boggs said she was successful on the court because of all the talent she had around her to push her and elevate her game at WNCC.

-“It has been really good and I will miss every single one of them [Cougar teammates],” she said.
-“The relationships I built here at WNCC and everyone here had such an impact, not only on the court but off the court, so I definitely going to miss that.
+“It has been really good and I will miss every single one of them (Cougar teammates),” she said.
+“The relationships I built here at WNCC and everyone here had such an impact, not only on the court but off the court, so I'm definitely going to miss that.
 Playing with these girls was very beneficial because of their level which helped all of us to get better.”

 Boggs said she made so many friends among the volleyball team that she doesn’t want to think about leaving them this week when the first semester wraps up.

 “But we all came to WNCC to get better so that we can leave and go someplace else.
-Keeping that in the back of my minds I am sure I am sure they are all excited to move on when they get the opportunity.
+Keeping that in the back of my mind, I am sure they are all excited to move on when they get the opportunity.
 I know it is sad, but it is also happy.”